A robust BFGS algorithm for unconstrained nonlinear optimization problems: Implementation and Numerical Test

-Most of the above problems are also used, for example in \cite{hager}, to test some established and state-of-the-art algorithms.
-In \cite{hager}, $145$ CUTEr unconstrained problems are tested against limited memory BFGS algorithm \cite{nocedal80} (implemented as {\tt L-BFGS}), a descent and conjugate gradient algorithm \cite{hz05} (implemented as {\tt CG-Descent 5.3}), and a limited memory descent and conjugate gradient algorithm \cite{hz12} (implemented as {\tt L-CG-Descent}).
-The sizes of most of these test problems are smaller than or equal to $300$.
-The size of the largest test problems in \cite{hager} is $10000$.
-Since our AMPL converion software does not work for problems whose sizes are larger than $300$, we consider only problems \cite{hager} whose sizes are less than or equal to $300$.
-We compare the test results obtained by our implementation of Algorithm \ref{newAlgo} and the results obtained by algorithms \cite{nocedal80, hz05, hz12} (reported in \cite{hager}).
-For this test, we changed the stopping criterion to $\| g(x) \|_{\infty} \le 10^{-6}$ for consistency.
+Most of the above problems are also used by other researchers \cite{hager} to test some established and state-of-the-art algorithms.
+In \cite{hager}, CUTEst unconstrained problems are tested against limited memory BFGS algorithm \cite{nocedal80} (implemented as {\tt L-BFGS}), a descent and conjugate gradient algorithm \cite{hz05} (implemented as {\tt CG-Descent 5.3}), and a limited memory descent and conjugate gradient algorithm \cite{hz12} (implemented as {\tt L-CG-Descent}).
+We compare the test results obtained by our implementation of Algorithm \ref{newAlgo} and the results obtained by algorithms \cite{hz12,hz05,nocedal80} (reported in \cite{hager}).
+For this test, we changed the stopping criterion to $\| g(x) \|_{\infty} \le 10^{-6}$ which is used in \cite{hager} for comparison between the results obtained in \cite{hz12,hz05,nocedal80}.
 The test results are listed in Table 2.

 We summarize the comparison of the test results as follows: \begin{itemize} \item[1.]
 For two problems ({\tt arglina} and {\tt biggs6}), {\tt mBFGS} converges to better points than {\tt L-CG-Descent}, {\tt L-BFGS}, and {\tt CG-Descent 5.3}.
 For another 2 problems ({\tt growthls} and {\tt jensmp}), {\tt L-CG-Descent}, {\tt L-BFGS}, and {\tt CG-Descent 5.3} converge to better points. \item[2.]
 For 19 problems, {\tt mBFGS} converges faster than {\tt L-CG-Descent}, {\tt L-BFGS}, and {\tt CG-Descent 5.3}.
 For about 10 problems, {\tt mBFGS} converges slower than {\tt L-CG-Descent}, {\tt L-BFGS}, and {\tt CG-Descent 5.3}.
 For the rest problems, {\tt mBFGS} converges either faster than some but slower than other codes or as faster as all other codes. \end{itemize}